AnnaL001/deep-dish-pizzeria/README.md

 # Deep Dish Pizzeria
-#### A web application that allows users to place orders for their pizzas in terms of size, type of crust and toppings and get a summary of the total cost
+#### A web application of a fictional pizzeria(Deep Dish Pizzeria) that allows users to place orders for their pizzas in terms of size, type of crust and toppings.
 #### By **Lynn Nyangon**
 ## Description
 A web application of a fictional pizzeria(Deep Dish Pizzeria) that allows users to place orders of pizzas and based on the size,type of crust and toppings, the price of the pizza is comuputed.
 In addition to that, if a user would like for the pizza to be delivered, an additional cost is added to the total price of pizzas ordered to generate the overall cost of the order.
 Besides this, their location information is also recorded and form inputs validated.